-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 26.9 million (2019: EUR 27.5 million).
-The materiality is determined with reference to total assets (1%, 2019: 1%).
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 26.0 million (2020: EUR 26.9 million).
+The materiality is determined with reference to total assets (1%, 2020:1%).
 We consider total assets as the most appropriate benchmark because the holders of the Notes issued by the Company are entitled to the proceeds from the assets of the Company.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Audit Committee and Board of Directors that misstatements in excess of EUR 1.35 million which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Audit Committee that misstatements identified during our audit in excess of EUR 1.3 million, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.